TinyBrickBoy/TryTpaFolia/README.md

 | `trytpa.command.removetpaall` | Permission to use /removetpaall            |
 | `trytpa.bypass.teleport`      | Bypass the teleport cooldown               |
 | `trytpa.bypass.cooldown`      | Bypass the command cooldown                |

-> [!NOTE]
-> /removetpaall requires luckperms to be installed on the server!

 </details>